Gaza Americans urge Washington to include them in Israel visa deal | Law-Order

 Gaza Americans urge Washington to include them in Israel visa deal

+The website said that, by Sept.
+15, additional procedures relevant to Gaza strip residents would be published.
+"In these very days, Israel is working on examining an outline for Americans who hold a Palestinian identity card, to enter and leave the Gaza Strip," a source from COGAT told Reuters.
+"More details on the subject will be published in an orderly manner in September."

-Speaking to Reuters in Dubai, a Palestinian American lawyer of Gaza origin said Israeli authorities denied him entry at Ben Gurion, forcing him to return to Dubai, though he had confirmed with the Israeli Embassy in Dubai that he was allowed to fly into Israel though he had a Gaza ID.
+Speaking to Reuters in Dubai, a Palestinian-American lawyer of Gaza origin said Israeli authorities denied him entry at Ben Gurion, forcing him to return to Dubai, though he had confirmed with the Israeli Embassy in Dubai that he was allowed to fly into Israel though he had a Gaza ID.
 "This really shows unfortunately Israeli continuously persistent intentional discrimination and dehumanization of U.S citizens who are Palestinians," he added.
-(Additional reporting by Abdelhadi Ramahi in Dubai Reporting and writing by Nidal al-Mughrabi; Editing by David Gregorio)
+(Additional reporting by Abdelhadi Ramahi in Dubai Reporting and writing by Nidal al-Mughrabi; Editing by David Gregorio and Andrea Ricci)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)